 Organizations and Groups

-Czech Space Office: Czech Space Office is a non-profit organization that, since its inception in 2003, has been seeking to develop space activities in the Czech Republic.
+- Czech Space Office: A non-profit organization that, since its inception in 2003, has been seeking to develop space activities in the Czech Republic.
 The main aim is to provide the largest and the most effective involvement of Czech organizations in the Czech and international space projects, to promote and support the use of applications and benefits of space technologies and to provide training and educational events for students and young professionals.
-Czech Space Office organizes competitions, seminars, courses and events for students and young professionals and provides information about national and international fellowships, projects and study programmes.
-Czech Space Office also offers assistance with writing bachelor’s and master’s thesis and introduces career opportunities in the national and international space sector.
+The Czech Space Office organizes competitions, seminars, courses and events for students and young professionals and provides information about national and international fellowships, projects and study programmes.
+It also offers assistance with writing bachelor’s and master’s thesis and introduces career opportunities in the national and international space sector.

-Czech Space Portal: Czech Space Portal is an informative website of the Coordination Council of the Minister of Transport for Space Activities.
+- Czech Space Portal: An informative website of the Coordination Council of the Minister of Transport for Space Activities.
 It is integrated web portal for space activities of the Czech Republic and brings information dealing with outer space issues of other countries as well.

-Kosmo Klub: Kosmo Klub is a civil association of space enthusiasts.
+- Kosmo Klub: A civil association of space enthusiasts.
 The purposes are organizing meetings and informing about astronautics, helping all members in their activities, coordinating the cooperation on specific projects and providing entertainment and self-actualization for members.

-Czech Astronomical Society: Czech Astronomical Society is a voluntary professional association of researchers in astronomy, amateur astronomers and those interested in astronomy from the general public.
+- Czech Astronomical Society: A voluntary professional association of researchers in astronomy, amateur astronomers and those interested in astronomy from the general public.
 It supports development of astronomy in the Czech Republic and creates a link between the professional and amateur astronomers.

-Czech Space Alliance: Czech Space Alliance is an industrial association of the Czech space industry, with proven skills and track record in aerospace business and with broad international client base.
+- Czech Space Alliance: An industrial association of the Czech space industry, with proven skills and track record in aerospace business and with broad international client base.
 Its focus is on fostering successful participation of the members in competitive international space tenders, with major emphasis on ESA.

-SpaceMaster: Space Master is the joint European double degree master programme focused on space science and technology, the main objective is to combine the great diversity of space expertise at six European universities and another two universities in the USA and Japan.
+- SpaceMaster: A joint European double degree master programme focused on space science and technology, the main objective is to combine the great diversity of space expertise at six European universities and another two universities in the USA and Japan.

 Czech Space Sector